 10 Things You Need for College in the Northeast

-The Northeast is a popular place to go for college, especially New England.
-If you're planning to spend the next four years in the area, here are 10 things you definitely need.
+The Northeast is a popular place for college, especially New England.
+If you're planning to spend the next four years there, here are 10 things you need.

 If you’re planning on attending one of the almost 250 institutions of higher education in the Northeast and you’re not a local, you probably have some questions about packing.
 Will it be cold or hot?
 Will I need a coat?
 How about a sweater?
 Flip flops or galoshes?
 The answer to all of those questions is yes.
 Beautiful sun, unrelenting winds, humidity, snowstorms, and torrential downpours all await you in the Northeast.
 You might experience all of that in one day!
 But don’t let that scare you.
 If you pack properly, a four-year stint in the Northeast will be no sweat.
 (Metaphorically—you will actually sweat.)